As you know, poop happens.

 As soon as possible head to your dry cleaner and point out and identify the stain to a professional cleaner.
 If you decide to use a home dry cleaning kit, be sure to treat the stain first with the provided stain remover before putting the garment in the dryer bag.

 How to Remove Bird Poop Stains From Upholstery and Carpets

-If a bird happens to decorate your indoor or outdoor carpet, decide to let the poop dry or follow the tips for lifting it off the carpet fibers.
+If a bird happens to decorate your indoor or outdoor carpet, decide to let the poop dry or lift it off the carpet fibers without smearing.

-Then mix a solution of one teaspoon dish washing detergent with two cups of lukewarm water.
-Dip a white cloth, sponge or paper towel into the solution and blot the berry stain.
+Mix a solution of one teaspoon dishwashing detergent with two cups of lukewarm water.
+Dip a white cloth, sponge, or paper towel into the solution and blot the stain.
 Keep moving to a clean area of the cloth as the stain is transferred out of the carpet.
 When no more stain is transferred, dip a clean white cloth in plain water and "rinse" by blotting the stain again.
 It is important to rinse the detergent out of the carpet because it can actually attract soil.

 Allow the area to air dry away from direct heat.
 If any stain remains, move to the next steps.
 If not, vacuum to lift fibers.

 For tough stains, mix a solution of oxygen-based bleach in cool water following package directions.
 Dip a clean sponge into the solution or use an eye dropper to apply to the remaining spot.
 Working from the outside edge of the stain toward the center, work the solution into the carpet.
 Do not overwet.
 Allow the solution to remain on the stain for at least 30 minutes.

 Finally, use a dry clean white cloth to blot away moisture.
-Allow to dry completely and vacuum to restore pile of carpet.
+Allow to dry completely and vacuum to restore pile of the carpet.